 Once you’ve connected a source of images, for example, Instagram – you’ll see all of your images appear in Pixsy’s intuitive dashboard and can easily view how many times they’ve found it reused on other websites.

-The best part of Pixsy in my opinion is how fast the entire process is – it really took me no more than five minutes to get up and running and connect my Instagram account.
+The best part of Pixsy is how fast the entire process is.
+It really took me no more than five minutes to get up and running and connect my Instagram account.

 How to protect images on your website from image theft

-Thanks for reading – we really hope you found this post helpful and proceed to use it to prepare an action plan so you’re ready for the next time someone steals one of your images, that is if they still can after you’ve implemented the preventative measures that we looked at first.
+Thanks for reading.
+We really hope you found this post helpful and proceed to use it to prepare an action plan.
+Be ready for the next time someone steals one of your images.
+That is if they still can after you’ve implemented the preventative measures that we looked at first.